SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

-## Welcome to my little corner of the internet
+## Welcome to my little corner of the internet!

 I'm SlyCooperReloadCoded, a game reverse-engineer and preservationist who's always taking on new challenges and trying to make a differene in society, one byte at a time!
 27 years old and she/her, before anyone asks.